 For the last two years we have all been navigating the unexplored as we have learned to manage new ways of working, new ways of living, and new ways of interacting.
 As we look to the future and beyond the pandemic, the ways in which we interact will be forever changed.
 TNC22 is an opportunity to reflect on how we will reconnect with each other, on ways to explore and manage our changed environment, and on how we can emerge stronger together.

-TNC22 will be hosted by GARR, the Italian Research and Education
+TNC22 was hosted by GARR, the Italian Research and Education

 Network, and will take place in Trieste at the Trieste Convention Center (TCC), Italy from June 13-17, 2022.

 The largest and most prestigious research and education networking conference, TNC attracts a truly diverse audience of over 800 participants from more than 70 countries, representing national and regional research and education networks, schools and universities, technology providers, and many of the world’s most exciting scientific projects.
 By bringing together decision-makers, networking and security specialists, identity and access management experts, researchers, academics and students, TNC offers a unique collaborative experience.